jackson8en/mdhelpers/README.md

 NextTag adds a small amount of config and a single keyboard shortcut to insert the next id.

 Features:
-- Flexible 'tag' format.
+- [/] Flexible 'tag' format.
-- Contexts: File or Workspace
+- [/] Configured in .vscode/mdhelpers.json
-- Configured in .vscode/mdhelpers.json
+- [/] Quick configure with pop-up command entry
-- Configure with pop-up command entry
+- [ ] Contexts: File or Workspace